US Supreme Court rules Trump can remain on 2024 primary ballots

 Trump separately faces two criminal cases over his efforts to overturn the results of the 2020 vote: one in federal court in Washington, DC, and another at the state level in Georgia.

-He has denied any wrongdoing and accused prosecutors of conducting a politically motivated witch hunt to derail his re-election campaign.
+He has denied any wrongdoing and accused prosecutors of conducting a politically motivated witch-hunt to derail his re-election campaign.

+I am disappointed in the U.S. Supreme Court’s decision stripping states of the authority to enforce Section 3 of the 14th Amendment for federal candidates.
+Colorado should be able to bar oath-breaking insurrections from our ballot.